jcornford/pyecog/README.md

 Scripts orginally for classifying network state in a given window before light pulses.

 # Usage:
-Scripts for detecting state before light pulse.
-These are found in /pythoncode network_classifier - for training the classifier network_predictor
+Scripts for detecting state before light pulse are found in "/pythoncode".

+network_classifier.py
+ - for training the classifier, supply training data and labels
+ - can output blank pdfs for labelling

+network_predictor.py
   - supply with unlabeled data, options for plotting predictions as pdf.
   - outputs excel file